 Some might say that they do not feel represented by the feminist movement; others might ignore it or even become members of other groups.
 Nonetheless, we have to redirect all this energy into an adequate type of feminism.
 And, even if they still do not join us, we must continue to fight for them.

 It is extremely common to hear from other women that they do not consider themselves feminists; that they do not feel represented by the movement.
 Some just think sexism is non-existent, others think that feminism misrepresents women who suffer from other types of oppression.
 The first group is sadly mistaken, the latter is sadly right.
 However, these divisions across women weaken our goal.

-In order to thrive as feminists, we must recognise the differences women have.
-We must recognise their different positions within society.
-For instance, I, as a white woman, recognise my oppressed position as a woman, and privileged as white.
-However, it is my duty to recognise this privileged oppressed position consequence of accidental circumstances such as the country and family I was born in, and the skin colour I was born with, and of course my sex and gender.
+In order to thrive as feminists, we must recognize the differences women have.
+We must recognize their different positions within society.
+For instance, I, as a white woman, recognize my oppressed position as a woman, and privileged as white.
+However, it is my duty to recognize this privileged oppressed position consequence of accidental circumstances such as the country and family I was born in, and the skin color I was born with, and of course my sex and gender.

 Going back to the first group, we find those who do not feel represented by feminism.
 This can be an active and legitimate decision or the result of the incapacity of emancipation from the patriarchy due to external circumstances.
 They can either belong to a privileged position and to the norm (white, middle-class, heterosexual, cis-gendered, young and abled women) or they can belong to poor uneducated or overeducated groups and even though these women might reject or ignore our fight, our ideals and our sorority they are members of our movements.
 They are women and hence, victims of the system of a disadvantage based on sex and will always be until further notice.
 We must count on them.
 Always.